Volunteer with us!

 What will I be doing?

 Most volunteers help our clients file their tax returns.
 This is a basic service but an ongoing and desperate need.
 The assistance our volunteers provide as part of VITA has changed countless lives and resulted in demonstrable economic growth across Detroit and southeast Michigan.
-However, we are also looking for volunteers with specialized skills to help in our Low Income Taxpayer Clinics and to serve as financial coaches.
-If you believe your skillset, mindset, and heart are a match for these positions, let us know on your volunteer form.
+However, we are also looking for volunteers with specialized skills to help in our Low Income Taxpayer Clinics.
+If you believe your skillset, mindset, and heart are a match for these positions, let us know on your volunteer interest form.

 Do I have to be an accountant or tax expert to volunteer?